How to Reduce Your Company's Attack Surface

 Two-factor authentication is another underutilized tool, especially helpful for fending off phishing and other common attacks.
 It’s a good way to make sure a hacker and other malicious actors can’t get access control into a system and sensitive data with just a password.
 And setup often takes just a few minutes.

-Of course, the potential for human error, coupled with society’s reliance on technology, mean businesses must operate under the assumption of when, not if, a hacking attempt will occur.
+Of course, the potential for human error, coupled with society’s reliance on technology, means businesses must operate under the assumption of when, not if, a hacking attempt will occur.

 Russo says it’s pretty much a game of cat-and-mouse—”the mousetrap gets more and more sophisticated, but the mice get the cheese, regardless of how much the mousetrap is bolstered.”

-So what to do when a breach takes place?
+So what do you do when a breach takes place?
 The lawyers offer four tips: